dmlc/dgl/examples/pytorch/gcn/README.md

     # src is a tensor of shape (B, D).
 B is the number of edges being batched.
     return {'m' : src['h']}
   ```
 * The reduce function `gcn_reduce` also accumulates messages for a batch of nodes.
-We batch the messages on the second dimension for the `msgs` argument:
+We batch the messages on the second dimension for the `msgs` argument,
+which for example can correspond to the neighbors of the nodes:
   ```python
   def gcn_reduce(node, msgs):
     # The msgs is a tensor of shape (B, deg, D).
 B is the number of nodes in the batch;